ElleNajt/ErdosInstitute-SIG_Project/DataGathering/readme.md

 ## Caveats:

 1. Pushshift's ingest went down for various periods of time, and hasn't been backfilled.
 This leads to some gaps in the data that are apparent one plots a time series.
 See here for discussion: https://www.reddit.com/r/pushshift/comments/n38roy/missing_data/
-2. Some of the field names are counter intuitive, e.g. score actual refers to the number of upvotes: https://praw.readthedocs.io/en/latest/code_overview/models/submission.html
+2. Some of the field names are counter intuitive, e.g. score actual refers to the number of upvotes (edit: actually possibly not, comparing to posts on reddit...): https://praw.readthedocs.io/en/latest/code_overview/models/submission.html
 3. Compared to the kaggle data here https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts/code , this dataset is missing about 9000 entries, but also has 500k+ entries from the overlapping time period that the kaggle data set does not have.
 See the end of the cleaning file for a comparison of the two.